+valsan nearch

-The IPC team are currently running a 🗛 clinical requirements
+The IPC team are currently running clinical requirements

 day service with 3 members of staff on dictated.
 Identified 1 qualified IPCN

 at weekends plus an evening on-call. who was registered on

-1 3 WHT bank able to work
+WHT bank able to work

 The IPC Team are supporting the occasional weekends.

-Public Health Team at the Local occasional wookende.
+Public Health Team at the Local

-Difficulty in identifying Further support was
+Authority with audit, education and Difficulty in identifying Further support was

-advice into Care Homes across Walsall,
+advice into Care Homes across Walsall, additional qualified IPCN's provided to the team to

-•

-to support the team due to
+agreed and logged through Tactical to support the team due to ensure that routine work

-continues across the
+Command.
+Additional Bank Nurse retirees 'Shielding'. continues across the

 supports the team with these sessions. hospital and community

-providing continued
+2 members of the team providing continued

-5 assurance to the Trust
+are shielding and assurance to the Trust

 subsequently off sick; through training and audit.

-therefore, work from home These were displaced
+therefore, work from home

 has been limited. clinical and admin staff,

 and the use of medical

 4 further members of staff students.

 have had COVID-19

+related sick leave.
 As the data requirements

 increased for the daily

 returns, additional admin

 support was put in at the

 Increasing requirements for the Trust weekend to cover this.

-J i No Admin cover at the weekend to cover this.
+COVID-19 data and daily sit-reps No Admin cover at the

-, , ,

 provided to EPRR through the IPCT. weekends.

-D. I
+. č

 Risk assessments share by H&S for

 teams to undertaken mask use in

 shared office spaces.

 Microbiology lab continues to work to

 identify all serious (non- COVD-19)

 infections and alert organisms.

+intections and alert organisms.

-Provide and maintain a clean control of infections Microbiologist input into clinical management of infectious/ microbial disease.
-Microbiologists provide 24/7 access to advice on all related management issues and for direction on antimicrobial prescribing. and appropriate environment in mana ged premises that facilita ites the prevention and Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place to ensure: • designated teams with appropriate training are assigned to care for and treat patients in COVID-19 isolation or cohort areas During the outbreak wards have gradually been converted to COVID-19 specialist areas, clinical staff have been supported by National Guidance, SOPs, Education by IPCT, Matrons and Div DONs.
+Microbiologist input into clinical NHS management of infectious/ microbial disease.
+Microbiologists provide 24/7 access to advice on all related management issues and for direction on antimicrobial prescribing.
+Trust 2.
+Provide and maintain a clean and appropriate environment in manage control of infections ged premises that facilita ites the prevention and

+Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place o ensure: designated teams with appropriate training are assigned to care for and treat patients in COVID-19 isolation or cohort areas During the outbreak wards have gradually been converted to COVID- 19 specialist areas, clinical staff have been supported by National Guidance, SOPs, Education by IPCT, Matrons and Div DONs.
 Use of existing policies.
 Staff moved for a block of time and existing procedures followed that ward staff should not transfer from a COVID-19 ward base during a shift but only at the start of a shift unless risk assessed in a staffing crisis.
 ED/ITU specific training at the beginnings when we were very needs led and colleagues teaching in other areas.
 Additional IPC training for staff moving to new clinical areas, from non - clinical areas, volunteers, F&E.